oracle/python-oracledb/doc/src/user_guide/appendix_d.rst

 Most multi-user applications should use a :ref:`connection pool <connpooling>`.
 The python-oracledb pool is preferred because of its high availability support.
-Some single-user applications may also benfit from these availability features.
+Some single-user applications may also benefit from these availability features.

 To use a python-oracledb connection pool in SQLAlchemy: